Auburn Bulletin 2024-2025

 Graduate study in geology leads to the master of science.
 The graduate program is oriented toward providing a sound practical background in preparation for employment in industry or government service or further academic pursuits.
 The curriculum provides broad training in geology with the opportunity for specialization through electives, directed studies, and thesis or capstone research.

-Admission into the master’s program requires a bachelor’s degree in geology (or related Earth science discipline) from an accredited institution with 40 semester hours in geology, an acceptable undergraduate GPA, satisfactory scores on the Graduate Record Examination general test, and three letters of recommendation.
+Admission into the master’s program requires a bachelor’s degree in geology (or related Earth science discipline) from an accredited institution with 40 semester hours in geology, an acceptable undergraduate GPA, satisfactory scores on the Graduate Record Examination General Test, and three letters of recommendation.
 Undergraduate course deficiencies may be made up during the student’s first year in the degree program.

 The thesis option MS degree in geology requires a minimum of 30 semester hours and completion of a thesis.
 The 30 hours include: